 Congenital afibrinogenemia can be successfully treated using replacement therapy.
 Affected patients receive fresh frozen plasma, cryoprecipitate, or fibrinogen concentrates 5.
 The conventional treatment should be administered as soon as possible after onset of bleeding.
 An important part of the therapy is prophylaxis which consists of giving either fibrinogen concentrates from an early age to prevent bleeding and, in case of pregnancy, to prevent miscarriage.

-CENTOGENE offers the Afibrinogenemia panel, including full gene sequencing and deletion/duplication analysis of these genes: FGA, FGB, and FGG.
+CENTOGENE offers the Afibrinogenemia panel, including sequencing and deletion/duplication analysis of these genes: FGA, FGB, and FGG.
 In addition, any of the genes in the Afibrinogenemia panel can also be ordered individually.

 The differential diagnosis of afibrinogenemia-related disorders – depending on the major symptoms in the initial case – includes the following diseases:

 - Congenital clotting factor deficiencies (Factors II, V, VII, X, XI, VIII, IX and XIII)

 - Acquired fibrinogen deficiency (consumptive coagulopathy, hepatic failure)